SinLess-Games-LLC/Helix-Ai-IaC/docs/Cluster-description.md

 - **[Cloudflared](https://developers.cloudflare.com/cloudflare-one/tutorials/many-cfd-one-tunnel/):** Enables secure DNS tunneling within the cluster for enhanced security.
 - **[NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/):** Handles external traffic routing into the cluster, with both internal and external configurations
 - **[CoreDNS](https://coredns.io/):** CoreDNS is a flexible, extensible DNS server that can be used as a Kubernetes DNS plugin.
 It provides service discovery and DNS resolution for Kubernetes clusters, ensuring that applications can communicate with each other using DNS names.
-    - **[External DNS](
+- **[External DNS](https://kubernetes-sigs.github.io/external-dns/v0.14.0/):** External DNS is a Kubernetes add-on that automatically configures DNS records for Kubernetes services and ingresses.
+It integrates with various DNS providers, such as AWS Route 53, Google Cloud DNS, and Azure DNS, to manage DNS records for external services.
 - **[Istio](https://istio.io/latest/docs/):** Provides advanced traffic management, security, and observability features through its service mesh capabilities.
 - **[NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/):** Handles external traffic routing into the cluster, with both internal and external configurations.